ivanov/vim-ipython/README.rst

-The big change from previous versions of ``ipy.vim`` is that it no longer the old requires the brittle ipy_vimserver.py instantiation, and since it uses just vim and python, it is platform independent (i.e. should work even on windows, unlike the previous \*nix only solution)
+The big change from previous versions of ``ipy.vim`` is that it no longer the old requires the brittle ipy_vimserver.py instantiation, and since it uses just vim and python, it is platform independent (i.e. should work even on windows, unlike the previous \*nix only solution).
+The requirements are IPython 0.11+ with zeromq capabilities, vim compiled with +python.

+If you can launch ``ipython qtconsole`` and ``:echo has('python')`` returns 1 in vim, you should be good to go.

 -----------------
 Quickstart Guide: